 My experiences working directly in academia began when I was a tutor at PSU where I tutored Spanish to undergraduate students.
 Upon graduating from PSU, I tutored Spanish privately as a great opportunity to help people.
 In addition to tutoring Spanish, I enjoy helping students in other subjects such as reading, writing, and English.
 I enjoy revising and editing papers for students who may struggle in these subjects.

 My teaching philosophy is to help people help themselves.
 I use a strengths base approach to guide students in discovering their strengths, but I also address their weaknesses.
 I believe that each student learns and processes information differently.
-As a tutor, I pay attention to what students are receptive to, and then cater and customize a learning environment to the students needs.
+As a tutor, I pay attention to what students are receptive to, and then cater and customize a learning environment to the student's needs.
 I believe using different teaching styles is imperative in helping students achieve and succeed.
 I use a variety of tools and resources.
 I have compiled my own resource portafolio over the years as a result of working with students.
 It has been great to build my own lesson plans and curriculums.

 Their is a wealth of educational resources.
 Some of these tools can be accessed easily through various online servers.
-Youtube, Khan Academy, Coursera, libraries, e-Learning platforms, digital documents, and educational teaching books are available online.
-The local local library has prep materials and practice questions which can be checked out.
+Youtube, Khan Academy, Coursera, libraries, e-Learning platforms, digital documents, and educational teaching books.
+The local library has prep materials and practice materials that can be utilized at no cost.
 I believe the more resources available to people, the better chance a student has in improving on their academics.

 Asides from helping people grow, develop, and learn; I am a soft spoke person who enjoys to wander in nature.
 I am enthusiastic about riding my mountain bike or road bike.
-I enjoy cooking new dishes.
-I also enjoy spending time at coffee shops reading or browsing the internet for online Journal articles.
+I enjoy cooking new foods, I also enjoy spending time at coffee shops reading or browsing the internet for online Journal articles.
 I'm always picking up new books to read, browsing the internet to download learning resources, and taking on small projects challenge myself.